spencer-brooks/spencer-brooks.github.io/index.md

 - **Embrace the process**: effortful learning can be discouraging when results don’t come right away, but it’s important to recognize that even in the most discouraging moments, learning is taking place
 - **Take pride in their effort and accomplishments**: I believe that it is increasingly important for students to learn to validate themselves for their hard work while taking responsibility for the learning that is yet to come

-[//]: <> I am currently accepting new students for Fall 2024 (September-December).
-Please email me if you would like to inquire about tutoring.
+My schedule is full for Fall 2024.
+Please email me if you would like to inquire about tutoring for Winter 2025 (January-March) and beyond.

 Email: [spencer.brooks0119@gmail.com](mailto:spencer.brooks0119@gmail.com)